 The source coordinates can be entered directly into the input fields of the program window and transformed using the previously selected settings.
 The calculated results will be displayed.
 The program will automatically save the entered source coordinates and the calculated target coordinates to a log file.
 You can review and retrieve log file contents using external programs.

-The conversion of the data formats for example makes possible the transfer of geometries contained in ArcView and ARC/INFO Shapefiles and in ARC/INFO Generate files to KML-Files, which can be used in Google Maps / Earth and OpenStreetMap.
+The conversion of the data formats for example makes possible the transfer of geometries contained in ArcView and ARC/INFO Shapefiles and in ARC/INFO Generate files to KML and GPX files, which can be used in Google Maps / Earth and OpenStreetMap.
 A further interesting example is the transformation of the geometries contained in Arc-Shapefiles and Arc-Generatefiles to other Coordinate Systems.
-TRANSDAT is able to convert between Arc-Generatefiles, Arc-Shapefiles and KML files, taking account of point, line and polygon shapes.
+TRANSDAT is able to convert between Arc-Generatefiles, Arc-Shapefiles and KML and GPX files, taking account of point, line and polygon shapes.

 Line by line copying from Text files is particularly efficient, whereby the transformed coordinates are inserted in place of the original coordinates inside the text.
 The search for coordinates scattered arranged in the text and their conversion is possible.
 The flexibility of the program TRANSDAT opens a large count of further conversion possibilities, e.g. the use of filters.